ooni/probe/docs/source/index.rst

 OONI: Open Observatory of Network Interference
 ==============================================

-OONI, the Open Observatory of Network Interference, is a global observation network which aims is to collect high quality data using open methodologies, using Free and Open Source Software (FL/OSS) to share observations and data about the various types, methods, and amounts of network tampering in the world.
+The Open Observatory of Network Interference (OONI) is a global observation network which collects high quality data, using open methodologies and Free and Open Source Software (FL/OSS), to share observations about the various types, methods, and amounts of network tampering in the world.

     "The Net interprets censorship as damage and routes around it."
                 - John Gilmore; TIME magazine (6 December 1993)

+Are you interested in testing your network for signs of surveillance and censorship?
+Do you want to collect data so that you and others can better understand your network?
+If so, please read this document and we hope that ooniprobe will help you gather network data that will assist you with your endeavors!

 ooniprobe
 ---------

-ooniprobe is the first program that users run to probe their network and to collect data for the OONI project.
-Are you interested in testing your network for signs of surveillance and censorship?
-Do you want to collect data to share with others, so that you and others may better understand your network?
-If so, please read this document and we hope ooniprobe will help you to gather network data that will assist you with your endeavors!

-ooniprobe allows the user to select what test should be run and what backend should be used for storing the test report and/or assisting them in the running of the test.
+ooniprobe is a program that users can run to probe their network and to collect network measurement data. ooniprobe also allows users to choose what test should be run and what backend should be used for storing the test report and for assisting them in running the test.

 ooniprobe tests are divided into two categories: **Traffic Manipulation** and **Content Blocking**.